NiccoloSacchi/road-segmentation/README.md

 - Cudnn 8.0

 ### How to reproduce the predictions
 To generate the predictions, it is only necessary to run the script `run.py`.
-It won't train the model, instead it load the weights from `weights.h5`.
-Notice that this script expect to fin the test image in the folder `dataset/test_set_images`.
+It won't train the model, instead it load the weights.

 ### How to train
 To train the model from scratch run instead `train.py`.
-With our configuration the training took 3 hours on the gpu.
+With our configuration the training took 3 hours.

 ### Description of the files
 - `__init__.py`       : init the network